to the home page to the main navigation to the main content to the contact form to the search form

 Seed testing is key in preventing movement of pests by seeds and should be conducted for detection of pests identified based on defined scientific criteria.
 The ISTA Reference Pest List (ISTA-RPL) summarises scientific knowledge on the possible dissemination of pests through seeds in non-vegetable plant species.
 The ISTA-RPL is centered on seed-borne and seed-contaminating pests (bacteria, fungi, oomycetes, viruses, nematodes), and more particularly aims at identifying pest-host combinations where seed is a pathway of dissemination.
 Other diseases or disorders (i.e., invasive plant species or insects) are not covered.

 As defined in the International Standard for Phytosanitary Measures on the international movement of seeds (ISPM 38), (i) a seed-borne pest is ‘a pest carried by seeds externally or internally that may or may not be transmitted to plants growing from the seeds, causing their infestation’; and (ii) a seed-transmitted pest is ‘a seed-borne pest that is transmitted via seeds directly to plants growing from these seeds, causing their infestation’.
-Contaminating pests can also accompany seeds independently with the potential to contaminate the environment.
+Pests can also be transferred to the environment of seeds (e.g., soil, water) and then infest a host plant under natural conditions.
 For those pests (not seed transmitted) and those with vertical transmission, seed is one pathway of dissemination and establishment in new geographic areas.

 The project covers more than 50 non-vegetable species from 25 botanical families, including cereals, legumes, oilseeds, forest trees, and fruit trees.
 The ISTA-RPL will be updated regularly as soon as a list is finalised.